soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-12 Records of commissaries and other approved facilities.* ::

-Commissaries and other approved facilities providing services to four or fewer Class D or Class E units that are not food trucks, or one Class D or Class E food truck, shall keep records in a daily log, in a form provided or approved by the Department, documenting the daily use of commissary services and facilities by mobile food vendors in accordance with § 89.27 (b) of the Health Code.
+Commissaries and other approved facilities providing services to four or fewer Class D or Class E units that are not food trucks, or one Class D or Class E food truck, shall keep records in a daily log, in a form provided or approved by the Department, documenting the daily use of commissary services and facilities by mobile food vendors in accordance with 24 RCNY Health Code § 89.27(b).
 The log must indicate the date and time of day each unit is brought in and leaves the commissary.